Chenée Today

 The ingredients list is not that different from what my dad used all those years ago.
 To make this pie, you'll need:

-• sweetened condensed milk - makes the pie sweet and creamy!
+• sweetened condensed milk - makes the pie sweet and gives it that creamy texture!
 My family uses Eagle Brand milk.

-• salted butter - helps solidify the crust and adds buttery flavor.
+• salted butter - melted butter helps solidify the crust and adds buttery flavor.

 • brown sugar - gives your crust a caramel sweetness.

-• cinnamon - optional to add a little spice to your pie crust.
+• cinnamon - optional, to add a little spice to your pie crust.
+And if you love cinnamon, try my Cinnamon Roll Apple Pies!

 lemon icebox pie on a plate with a bite cut out